computational-metabolomics/mogi-docs/index.rst

 The MOGI suite is a collection of Django applications to manage and organise metabolomic studies using Galaxy, ISA and Django frameworks.

 The suite consist of the following reusable applications:

-* django-mogi
+* :ref:`django-mogi`
-* django-misa
+* :ref:`django-misa`
-* django-galaxy
+* :ref:`django-galaxy`
-* django-dma
+* :ref:`django-metab`
-* django-metab
+* :ref:`django-dma`
-* django-gfiles
+* :ref:`django-gfiles`

+General user
+'''''''''''''''''''''''''
+Information for general user (rather than developer) can be found here: :ref:`user-docs`

+Django applications & projects
+'''''''''''''''''''''''''
-The django-mogi application inherits all of the detailed applications below to create ready to go framework for organising metabolomics studies with Galaxy and ISA.
-However each application has been developed to be `reusable <https://domain.invalid/>`_ to allow for more general functionality to be used in other Django projects and applications.
+The **django-mogi** application inherits all of the detailed applications below to create ready to go framework for organising metabolomics studies with Galaxy and ISA.
+See the `example code <https://domain.invalid/>`_ and an `example code <https://domain.invalid/>`_ for how a Django project utilises the MOGI suite.

+However each application has been developed to be `reusable <https://docs.djangoproject.com/en/2.0/intro/reusable-apps/#reusability-matters>`_ to allow for more general functionality to be used in other Django projects and applications.

 .. image:: django-summary-update-plain.svg

 What the MOGI framework can do
 '''''''''''''''''''''''''